-Join Arthur Ulfeldt for an in-depth discussion in this video Where's the 'for' loop?, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Where's the 'for' loop?, part of Learning Clojure.

 - [Voiceover] I'd like to talk for a moment…about a couple of the pitfalls…that can come up when people are first learning Clojure…and looking to apply their existing…thought patterns to the new paradigm.…In Clojure there is a function called for.…For?
 That sounds very familiar.…Lots of languages have a for loop.…So looking at this code on the left here.…And see, we open a file, define some data,…and then say use a for loop to loop out…through the data and write into a file.…If you go about sort of straight forwardly…translating that into Clojure,…we get a function called output…that takes a file name and some lines.…